 The conceptual model for the curriculum is based on the goals of the College of Nursing, the understanding of nursing as a discipline and a profession, and the understanding of educational theory.
-The model is learner centred with recognition of nursing practice areas and
+The model is learner centred with recognition of nursing practice areas and environments, and acknowledges the principles that will drive the curriculum.
+It sets the stage for our teaching process and is broad enough to encourage many perspectives that will evolve during the life of the curriculum.
 The conceptual model for the curriculum is congruent with the concepts of the medicine wheel, a well known model of health among Aboriginal peoples.
 The province has a significant number of Aboriginal people and the proportion of this population is increasing.
 According to the 2011 census, there are more than 157,740 Aboriginal people in Saskatchewan (15.6% of the population) and this number is expected to more than double by 2050, when it is predicted that one-third of the province will be Aboriginal.
 The number of Aboriginal students in the current nursing program is the largest in the country.
 It is appropriate that the University of Saskatchewan College of Nursing curriculum harmonizes with Aboriginal perspectives of health.